Chapter 6 : The Age of Reorganisation

 Invasions of the Indo-Greeks

-Alexander left satraps behind while retreating.
-Over time, these regional rulers established their independent domains and came to be known as 'Indo-Greeks'.
-After the decline of the Mauryas, the northwestern regions (roughly present-day Pakistan and Afghanistan) were an easy target.
-While they arrived as conquerors, the Indo-Greeks were much influenced by the rich local culture, creating a blend of Greek and Indian elements in governance, art, language, and daily life.
+Alexander’s satraps left behind while retreating eventually established independent domains – becoming known as Indo-Greeks.
+While they arrived as conquerors, they were much influenced by local culture, creating a blend of Greek and Indian elements in governance, art, language and daily life.

 08